Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/applicatieprofiel/cultureel-erfgoed-object/erkendestandaard/2021-04-22/generator-respec.report.md

 #||# -------------------------------------

-2024-09-11T12:28:36.640Z [31merror[39m: Unable to find a related class object for domain https://data.vlaanderen.be/ns/cultureel-erfgoed#Beschrijving of property undefined.
+2024-09-12T08:19:50.428Z error: Unable to find a related class object for domain https://data.vlaanderen.be/ns/cultureel-erfgoed#Beschrijving of property undefined.

-2024-09-11T12:28:36.641Z [31merror[39m: Unable to find a related class object for domain https://data.vlaanderen.be/ns/cultureel-erfgoed#Beschrijving of property undefined.
+2024-09-12T08:19:50.429Z error: Unable to find a related class object for domain https://data.vlaanderen.be/ns/cultureel-erfgoed#Beschrijving of property undefined.

 #||# oslo-generator-respec for language en

 #||# -------------------------------------

-2024-09-11T12:28:37.537Z [31merror[39m: Unable to find a related class object for domain https://data.vlaanderen.be/ns/cultureel-erfgoed#Beschrijving of property undefined.
+2024-09-12T08:19:51.277Z error: Unable to find a related class object for domain https://data.vlaanderen.be/ns/cultureel-erfgoed#Beschrijving of property undefined.

-2024-09-11T12:28:37.538Z [31merror[39m: Unable to find a related class object for domain https://data.vlaanderen.be/ns/cultureel-erfgoed#Beschrijving of property undefined.
+2024-09-12T08:19:51.279Z error: Unable to find a related class object for domain https://data.vlaanderen.be/ns/cultureel-erfgoed#Beschrijving of property undefined.

 #||# oslo-generator-respec for language fr

 #||# -------------------------------------

-2024-09-11T12:28:38.416Z [31merror[39m: Unable to find a related class object for domain https://data.vlaanderen.be/ns/cultureel-erfgoed#Beschrijving of property undefined.
+2024-09-12T08:19:52.107Z error: Unable to find a related class object for domain https://data.vlaanderen.be/ns/cultureel-erfgoed#Beschrijving of property undefined.

-2024-09-11T12:28:38.417Z [31merror[39m: Unable to find a related class object for domain https://data.vlaanderen.be/ns/cultureel-erfgoed#Beschrijving of property undefined.
+2024-09-12T08:19:52.108Z error: Unable to find a related class object for domain https://data.vlaanderen.be/ns/cultureel-erfgoed#Beschrijving of property undefined.

 #||# oslo-generator-respec for language de

 #||# -------------------------------------

-2024-09-11T12:28:39.343Z [31merror[39m: Unable to find a related class object for domain https://data.vlaanderen.be/ns/cultureel-erfgoed#Beschrijving of property undefined.
+2024-09-12T08:19:52.923Z error: Unable to find a related class object for domain https://data.vlaanderen.be/ns/cultureel-erfgoed#Beschrijving of property undefined.

-2024-09-11T12:28:39.345Z [31merror[39m: Unable to find a related class object for domain https://data.vlaanderen.be/ns/cultureel-erfgoed#Beschrijving of property undefined.
+2024-09-12T08:19:52.924Z error: Unable to find a related class object for domain https://data.vlaanderen.be/ns/cultureel-erfgoed#Beschrijving of property undefined.